 DieselTech has also received more business from customers who are experiencing difficulties getting their equipment serviced at internal shops or by other vendors due to labor shortages from technicians taking time off to self-isolate.

 The number of confirmed COVID-19 cases in British Columbia is low compared to the more populated Canadian provinces.
 Management continues to monitor case counts daily and stands ready to deploy a series of strategies aimed at coronavirus mitigation.

 Digitizing the Shop

-As an essential business, management of DieselTech knows the government will not require it to shut down, but if COVID-19 cases start to accelerate and reach critical mass, management has a plan in place for office staff to work from home.
+As an essential business, the management of DieselTech knows the government will not require it to shut down, but if COVID-19 cases start to accelerate and reach critical mass, management has a plan in place for office staff to work from home.

 The secure, cloud-based TMT Service Center platform will make this transition, if needed, a nearly seamless experience, Lackie said.
-If the company were using an on-premise software system, the transition would require VPN tunnels, remote desktop access and greater levels of IT support.
+If the company was using an on-premise software system, the transition would require VPN tunnels, remote desktop access and greater levels of IT support.